rust-lang/book/nostarch/chapter09.md

 ### Matching on Different Errors

 The code in Listing 9-4 will `panic!` no matter why `File::open` failed.
-What we want to do instead is take different actions for different failure reasons: if `File::open` failed because the file doesn’t exist, we want to create the file and return the handle to the new file.
+However, we want to take different actions for different failure reasons: if `File::open` failed because the file doesn’t exist, we want to create the file and return the handle to the new file.
 If `File::open` failed for any other reason—for example, because we didn’t have permission to open the file—we still want the code to `panic!` in the same way as it did in Listing 9-4.
-Look at Listing 9-5, which adds an inner `match` expression.
+For this we add an inner `match` expression, shown in Listing 8-5.

 Filename: src/main.rs